DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ### **STARTING A NEW SAVE**
-1. Make you you save and restart the game as soon as you load in to fix the sound issue (and numerous other issue)
+1. Make you you save first and then restart the game after you create your character to fix the sound issue (and numerous other issue)

 ### **ALL SAVES**
 1. Your graphics preset most probably reset back to _Low_, which explains why your game is ugly.
 Go to settings and change it if you wish.
 My recommended settings are: